seanrcollings/arc/docs/converters.md

 ## Use
+Typically, you don't want numbers, booleans, lists, represented as just strings.
+Arc provides type conversions that will convert the input to your desired type before passing it on to the script.
+If you've used Flask before, it's URL converters way in essentially the same way.
+If no converter is specified, the StringConverter is used by default

 A converter is indicated using the same syntax as Flask's URL Converters `<type:varible_name>` For example, for a int this could be: `<int:number>` For a bool it could be: `<bool:go_left>`